 You spend a third of your life unconscious under the covers.
-Time to learn a little more about what happens to your body when it’s light’s out.
+Learn more about what happens to your sleep cycles when it's lights out

 What do you mean?